What works?

 ② An ability to respond to a service user saying there is nobody who cares for them

-③ An ability to define, in a positive way, the role of an unsuitable person outside of the network
+③ An ability to deal, in a positive way, with an unsuitable person outside of the network

 ④ A willingness to approach possible network members with or for the service user

-⑤ An ability to overcome likely resistances from possible network members
+⑤ An ability to overcome likely resistance from possible network members

 In these video clips Gillian Tober demonstrates how to build the network - notice her consistent use of motivational dialogue.
 The first video demonstrates the essentials of getting started with iSBNT; the second is a discussion about the key points; and the third is a demonstration of engaging a potential network member…